WHAT WE’RE FIGHTING FOR

 We also note that another five-star tourism development is currently being planned just a couple of kilometres away at the site of the historic Wallcliffe house, which tragically burnt down in the 2011 fire.
 There are also numerous other more suitable sites for tourism development in the area.

 We understand that the recent passage of new planning legislation gives Western Australian Planning Commission and the Minister of Planning unprecedented power to expedite approval processes for developments.
-We ask the McGowan Government to consider the long and enduring importance of this land to so many normal Western Australians when it considers this inappropriate development.
+We ask the Cook Government to consider the long and enduring importance of this land to so many normal Western Australians when it considers this inappropriate development.

 YOU CAN HELP